-As you probably know by now, the colors you pick for your household greatly affect the way you and other people feel on a day to day basis.
-From setting an atmosphere to accentuating furniture, the hues you choose for your walls can make or break a room!
+The colors you pick for your household greatly affect the way you and other people feel on a day-to-day basis.
+From setting an atmosphere to accentuating furniture, the hues you choose for your walls can make or break a room.

 Though you might be wondering what exactly certain colors might mean in the context of a home.
 Perhaps you’d be interested to know that colors actually have some rather specific influences on the mind and thus the way you perceive different rooms.